mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 If you change **App URL** in the **General** tab, you should update the `ApplicationRootUrl` value as well.
 {{% /alert %}}

-### 6.6 Deployment Package Size

-Mendix for Private Cloud has a limit of 200MB on the size of a deployment package.

-## 7 Troubleshooting

-This section covers an issue which can arise where Mendix cannot recover automatically and manual intervention may be required.

-### 7.1 Status Reporting

-Under some circumstances changes in the status of the environment and its apps will not be updated automatically.
-To ensure you are seeing the current status, you may need to click the **Refresh** button on the screen (not the browser page refresh button).

 ## 8 How the Operator Deploys Your App {#how-operator-deploys}

 The Mendix Operator is another app within your private cloud namespace.
 It is triggered when you provide a CR file.
+This can either be through the Developer Portal, for a connected cluster, or through the command line, for a standalone cluster.
 The process looks like this:

 ![](attachments/private-cloud-deploy/mx4pc-operator-deploy.png)